Writing a blog post is not simply writing a blog post.

 Project Management Tool: Asana

 On the contrary, my own personal to-do lists are in Google Keep.
-It’s not as wordy.
-With labels like family, finance and food.
-If you’re already using G Suite for your business email, you might as well use its other Google apps!
+It’s not as wordy and I use labels like family, finance and food.
+If you’re already using Google Workspace (formerly G Suite) for your business email, you might as well use its other Google apps!

 So do explore and try out the various tools.
 Then, use the project management tool that fits your needs.